Herzfeld-Lab/GEOCLASS-image/README.md

 - `utm_epsg_code`:    [EPSG code](https://epsg.io/) of the UTM zone the geotiff image is within.
 - `split_img_size`:   Desired size of split images, in pixels.
 - `train_test_split`: Percentage of images to be kept as training images (0.8 == 80%), the rest are used for testing.
+- `triain_indices`  :     Whenever a new file is used for training, set this to None.
+When the training program is run this will be updated with a .npy file for tracking what indices were used for training and what was used for testing so one can ensure that all models are trained with the same validation dataset.
 - `training_img_path`:    The path to directory containing folders of images to use for training.
 - `training_img_npy`:     The path to the .npy file created from the folder of images.
 - `save_all_pred`:      Boolean for saving predictions from all WV images in a dataset.